Peter J. Solomon

-Peter J. Solomon (born September 17, 1938) is an American investment banker and the founder and chairman of Solomon Partners, one of the country's first independent investment banks.
+Peter Jay Solomon (born September 17, 1938) is an American investment banker and the founder and chairman of Solomon Partners, one of the country's first independent investment banks.
 He is also a former New York City Deputy Mayor for Economic Policy and Development.

 Early life and education

-Peter J. Solomon was born in Manhattan, New York on September 17, 1938 to Sidney L. Solomon, the chairman of department store chain Abraham & Straus, and Jeannette (Rabinowitz) Solomon.
-He attended the Collegiate School on New York's Upper West Side and graduated from Lawrenceville School, a private boarding school in Lawrenceville, NJ.
+Solomon was born in Manhattan, New York, on September 17, 1938, to Sidney L. Solomon, the chairman of department store chain Abraham & Straus, and Jeannette (Rabinowitz) Solomon.
+He attended the Collegiate School on New York's Upper West Side and graduated from Lawrenceville School, a private boarding school in Lawrenceville, New Jersey.

 Solomon graduated cum laude from Harvard College in 1960, where he majored in government, and received a Masters of Business Administration from Harvard Business School in 1963.

 Career

 Solomon began his career in the statistics department of Merrill Lynch in 1958.
 He joined Lehman Brothers as an associate in the corporate finance department after graduating from business school in 1963.
 He became a managing director in 1971 and a member of the firm's board of directors in 1976.

 He also served as an adjunct professor at Columbia Business School.